• Skip to primary navigation

 Shepherd Pie vs Cottage Pie

-• Beef mince - fresh, good quality and a high percentage fat beef mince (%15 - 20) is the secret of a good cottage pie.
+• Beef mince - Fresh, good quality, and a high percentage fat beef mince (%15 - 20) is the secret to a good cottage pie.

-• Olive oil - you might not need olive oil if your mince contains enough fat.
-When you brown the mince, it releases some fast and you can use that fat to saute the onions and vegetables instead of olive oil.
+• Olive oil - You might not need olive oil if your mince contains enough fat.
+When you brown the mince, it releases some fat and you can use that fat to sauté the onions and vegetables instead of olive oil.

-• Celery - it adds flavour depth to meals, especially soups, sauces and casseroles like cottage pie.
+• Celery - It adds flavor depth to meals, especially soups, sauces, and casseroles like cottage pie.
 Finely dice the same size as onions before adding.

-• Carrot - adds aroma and colour to the dishes as well as nutrition.
+• Carrot - I like the aroma, texture, and color it adds to the dishes as well as nutrition.
 Peel and finely dice it the same size as celery and onions before adding.

-• Port - substitute with sherry, vermouth, marsala or sweet red wine.
+• Port - You can substitute it with sherry, vermouth, marsala, or sweet red wine.
 Use unsweetened red fruit juice for a non-alcoholic kid-friendly version.

 • Stock -Homemade Beef Stock or Chicken Stock (Bone Broth) are the best options.
 You can use good quality store-bought stock or stock cubes as well.
 Make sure you check the seasoning before adding salt at the end of the cooking period.

-• Worcestershire sauce - it tastes tangy, savoury, sweet, and salty and adds umami flavour, which comes from the anchovies.
+• Worcestershire sauce - It tastes tangy, savory, sweet, and salty and adds umami flavor, which comes from the anchovies.

-• Potatoes - the best potatoes for fluffy, smooth and flavoursome mashed potatoes are the ones with higher starch such as Maris Piper, Red Russets, Desire or King Edward.
+• Potatoes - The best potatoes for fluffy, smooth, and flavorsome mashed potatoes are the ones with higher starch such as Maris Piper, Red Russets, Desire, or King Edward.

-• Double cream - it is similar to heavy cream.
-You can substitute it with full-fat milk, single cream or sour cream.
-If you want to omit it, add extra butter in mashed potatoes.
+• Double cream - It is similar to heavy cream.
+You can substitute it with full-fat milk, single cream, or sour cream.
+If you want to omit it, add extra butter to your mashed potatoes.

-• Butter - helps make the starchy texture of potatoes richer and adds loads of flavour.
+• Butter - It helps make the starchy texture of potatoes richer and adds loads of flavor.

-• Egg yolk - adds creaminess and flavour to the mashed potatoes and also gives some golden brown colour to the top layer.
+• Egg yolks - They add creaminess and flavor to the mashed potatoes and also give some golden brown color to the top layer.

 Step-by-Step Instructions